-The indenture provides for customary events of default that include, among other things (subject in certain cases to customary grace and cure periods): (i) nonpayment of principal, premium, if any, and interest, when due; (ii) breach of covenants in the indenture; (iii) a failure to pay certain judgments; and (iv) certain events of bankruptcy and insolvency.
-If an event of default occurs and is continuing, the Bank of New York Mellon, London Branch ("the Trustee") or holders of at least 30% in principal amount of the then outstanding Notes may declare the principal, premium, if any, and accrued and unpaid interest on all the Notes to be due and payable.
+The indenture provides for customary events of default that include, among other things (subject in certain cases to customary grace and cure periods): (i) nonpayment of principal, premium, if any, and interest, when due; (ii) failure for 60 days to comply with any obligations, covenants or agreements in the indenture after receipt of written notice from the Bank of New York Mellon, London Branch ("the Trustee") or holders of at least 30 percent in principal amount of the then outstanding Notes of such failure (other than defaults referred to in the foregoing clause (i)); (iii) default under any mortgage, indenture or instrument for money borrowed by the Company or certain of its subsidiaries, (iv) a failure to pay certain judgments; and (iv) certain events of bankruptcy and insolvency.
+If an event of default occurs and is continuing, the Bank of New York Mellon, London Branch ("the Trustee") or holders of at least 30 percent in principal amount of the then outstanding Notes of at least 30 percent in principal amount of the then outstanding the Bank of New York Mellon, London Branch ("the Trustee") or holders of at least 30 percent in principal amount of the then outstanding Notes may declare the principal, premium, if any, and accrued and unpaid interest on all the Notes to be due and payable.
 These events of default are subject to several important qualifications, limitations and exceptions that are described in the indenture.
-As of June 30, 2020, the Company was in compliance with all covenants under the indenture governing the Notes.
+As of September 30, 2020, the Company was in compliance with all covenants under the indenture governing the Notes.